 Primewest Property Income Fund

-Primewest have added a new dimension to our investment offering with our first open-ended, unlisted fund – Primewest Property Income Fund (PPIF), open to wholesale investors.
+Primewest have added a new dimension to our investment offering with our first open-ended, unlisted fund, open to retail investors – Primewest Property Income Fund (PPIF or the Fund).

 Target Gearing 35-50%

 Target WALE 5-years